NREL/HPC/docs/Documentation/Systems/Kestrel/getting_started_kestrel.md

 There are example job submission scripts in the [Environments Tutorial](../../../Friendly_User/Environments/tutorial.md) page.

 ## Contributions
 The [Kestrel repo](https://github.com/NREL/HPC/tree/master/kestrel) is open for contributions of examples, scripts, and other resources that would benefit the user community.
-To contribute, please open a Pull Request or contact [haley.yandt@nrel.gov](mailto:haley.yandt@nrel.gov) and [olivia.hull@nrel.gov](mailto:olivia.hull@nrel.gov).
+To contribute, please open a Pull Request or contact [hpc-help@nrel.gov](mailto:hpc-help@nrel.gov).

+## Getting Help
+Please contact [hpc-help@nrel.gov](mailto:hpc-help@nrel.gov) with any questions.